TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ### Corrupted SD Cards

+Note: This was an early issue with the first generation of Raspberry Pis.

 The operating system traditionally uses either a SD card or a microSD card.
 The firmware of the first production run ruined many SD cards.
 The firmware can be updated and it eventually got better.
 I had been running various GNU/Linux operating systems off of 16GB flash drives for many years at this point.
 After corrupting the same SD card many times, I gave up on the SD card.
 I had to use it to boot from, but I did not have to run the system off of it.
-Default Raspbian has two partitions in its .img file.
+Default Raspberry Pi OS has two partitions in its .img file.
 One is a boot and the other is the root.
 I modified the boot configuration to boot from /dev/sdb2 instead of /dev/sda2.
-I then used dd to copy the Raspbian img to a flash drive.
+I then used dd to copy the Raspberry Pi OS img to a flash drive.
 That one still works.

 ### Audio pops